xalib16/osu-teams-index/README.md

 The osu! website does not currently have a team search function, you may use this tool for now: https://xalib16.github.io/osu-teams-index/

-- New teams data will be added to [global-teams-data.json](https://github.com/xalib16/osu-teams-index/edit/main/global-teams-data.json) daily, which will be displayed on [this github preview site](https://xalib16.github.io/osu-teams-index/).
+- New teams data will be added to [global-teams-data.json](https://github.com/xalib16/osu-teams-index/edit/main/global-teams-data.json) from time to time, which will be displayed on [this github preview site](https://xalib16.github.io/osu-teams-index/).
   - **Feel free to use this data anywhere!
 I have no plans on deleting it.**
 - Amount of teams currently listed: **301**
 - Goal: **10,000** teams listed